ultraio/docs-blockchain/docs/tutorials/uniq-factories/uniq-auction/uniq-auction.experimental.md

 ## Benefits of Uniq Auction

-- Simpler price decision process - you specify the starting price and at the end of the auction you will receive the highest amount of UOS somebody was willing to pay for your Uniq.
+- Simpler price decision process: you specify the starting price, and at the end of the auction, you will receive the highest amount of UOS somebody was willing to pay for your Uniq.

-- Auctions have trackable start and end time - you can control when the auction for your Uniq will start and can check the expiry time when desired.
+- Auctions have a trackable start and end time: you can control when the auction for your Uniq will start and check the expiry time when desired.
 Note that the expiry time is extended if there are active bids going on.

 - By locking the funds, we will protect Uniq owners from fake bidding and encourage buyers to use their funds smartly.